 If the income from letting a room exceeds a certain amount, then the landlord may also be liable to pay income tax.

 The person taking in the lodger will also have responsibilities as a landlord.

-A lodger or subtenant can continue to live in the accommodation as long as the immediate landlord has the right to stay there (ie as long as her/his tenancy continues or as long as s/he owns the property).
-However, if her/his tenancy ends or the property is being repossessed by a mortgage lender, the lodger's rights depend on:
+A lodger or subtenant can continue to live in the accommodation as long as their landlord has the right to stay there.
+If the landlord is a tenant, this will be for as long as their tenancy continues.
+However, if their tenancy ends, the lodger's rights depend on:

 - what type of tenancy the landlord has

 - what the landlord's tenancy agreement says about subletting

 - whether the head landlord agreed to the lodger or subtenant living there.

 If the head landlord accepts rent directly from the lodger or subtenant, the lodger or subtenant may well have more rights.
 By accepting rent the landlord may be admitting that the person has a right to live in the accommodation.
 This is a complicated area of law so get advice if you are in this situation.

 If your landlord is repossessed